Mission Lifeline: Rise Above

 Because of the confiscation of the two rescue boats after rescue missions, the association eventually sold the Lifeline and acquired a former TF6 Torpedofangboot (torpedo recovery boat) of the German Navy from a private owner.
-After renovation, it will operate under the name Rise Above for sea rescue in the Mediterranean Sea, from May 2020 at the earliest and be able to accommodate up to 150 people.
+After renovation, it has operated under the name Rise Above for sea rescue in the Mediterranean Sea, and is able to accommodate up to 150 people.

+It was originally intended to start operating in May 2020.
 After some delays in preparing the ship, a naming ceremony was expected during April 2021.
 The vessel began rescue operations in October 2021.
+Due to rising maintenance costs, Mission Lifeline retired Rise Above at the end of 2023.